grufkork/rkbx_link/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-What is/isn't happening as expected?
+What isn't or shouldn't be happening?

 **Expected behaviour**
 What are you expecting to happen instead of the bug?